International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 the trusted business ecosystem.
 In this process, the Certification Body supervises the actions and decisions of the Evaluation Facilities.

-The Certification Scheme applied in the process is described in Section 4.2.
+The Certification Scheme applied in the process is described in the [Certification Perspective]().

 #### International Data Spaces Association (IDSA)